DTS-STN/babel-simulation-engine/README.md

 ## Development

-### Database Setup
+### Storage Layer

-The Simulation Engine requires a connection to a database.
-This is where the simulation persons (data) is stored, as well as the results.
-Note that the storage systems are also implemented with a cache.
-This may be activated in lieu of a database if, for example, there is a desire to NOT collect and store any input from the user.
+The Simulation Engine requires the implementation of a storage interface.
+The storage layer is responsible for storing the simulation persons (data) as well as the simulation results.
+There is code to support both a cache implementation and a DB implementation.
+These can be switched around on the dependency injection in the Startup.cs file.
+The cache implementation uses the built-in caching, so no other database setup is required.
+If you want persistent data, then you will need to provision and link to a database.
 This project uses Entity Framework (EF) Core as an ORM for interacting with a relational SQL Database.
 If deploying to a new environment, you will likely want to set up a new database for that environment.

 The EF functionality is stored in the maternity-benefits project under the Storage/EF folder.
 The ApplicationDbContext is the main link between the database and the C# classes.
 This class is injected into the EFStore classes so that the C# code can interact with the database values.